Radical sustainability: Definition

 Radical sustainability recognizes that a system is not sustainable if any part of it is unsustainable.
 Theorists believe the economy cannot be sustained if the underlying social structure is unsustainable, a social structure cannot be sustained if the environment it depends upon is unsustainable, and that the environment cannot be sustained unless proper economical and social practices are in place.
 A radical sustainability viewpoint focuses on the inseparability of ecological and social issues and the necessity of ensuring the solution to one problem does not create or worsen another.
-The radical sustainable philosophy looks at sustainability through a bottom-up approach - a form of "grass roots" sustainability.
+The radical sustainable philosophy looks at sustainability through a bottom-up approach – a form of grassroots sustainability.
 Radical sustainability advocates and supports autonomous development, indigenous movements, women's rights, social justice and green practices.
-It has begun to appear in political spheres, and policies in certain cities across the United States reflect many of the tenants of the philosophy.
+It has begun to appear in political spheres, and policies in certain cities across the United States reflect many of the tenets of the philosophy.
 It has faced criticism for the drastic changes it demands in personal lifestyles, as well as its potential ramifications on social and economical systems.

 Radical sustainability is a movement that recognizes that for a system to be considered truly sustainable, it must aspire to create a world and community that is environmentally sustainable, economically viable, and socially equitable.
 It shares much of its platform with radical environmentalism and environmental justice movements.
-It focuses on addressing the root cause of unsustainable or inequitable practices - such as capitalist systems and systemic racism, rather than addressing what it refers to as the symptoms, citing examples of ineffective practices such as solar panel installation in rural communities and many current marketing strategies employed by corporations and governments alike.
+It focuses on addressing the root cause of unsustainable or inequitable practices – such as capitalist systems and systemic racism, rather than addressing what it refers to as the symptoms, citing examples of ineffective practices such as solar panel installation in rural communities and many current marketing strategies employed by corporations and governments alike.
 It pays special attention to the fact that many implemented solutions may worsen others or create new problems, such as the earlier mentioned example of installing solar panels in a rural community.
 Radical sustainability claims an action such as this, with no plan for future replacement or repair creates a system of dependency on a corporation or government, and contributes to maintaining colonial mindsets.